qbxlvnf11/MTCNN/README.md

 =============

 #### - Face tracking with pretrained MTCNN
-- Read images or video (continuous image sequence in time series)
+- Read images or video (image sequence in time series)
+- Detecting face in an image
+- Save as detected images (video), original images, coordinates of bounding box

 Datasets
 =============